jbobron/org/crowdfunding/readme.md

 All of the software is free and open-source.
 You can inspect it, run it yourself, or remix it into a derivative project.

-No software is ever free of defects, but as Linus Torvalds, creator of the Linux kernel famously said, "given enough eyeballs, all bugs are shallow".
+No software is ever free of defects, but as Linus Torvalds, creator of the Linux kernel, famously said, "given enough eyeballs, all bugs are shallow".

 ### How are individual identities verified?
 How can we ensure only one-vote-per-person?